 Mary Ann Dimberio has worked in a variety of settings.
 She began her career in a sub-acute unit, then moved to an inpatient rehab unit.
-She later worked in an internal medicine practice and was part of starting a new geriatric primary care practice from the ground up.
-She developed policies, forms and processes before the clinic opened, and then provided care to the senior patient population.
-Mary Ann received the Sages Award for Clinical Excellence and has been a content expert for the ANCC adult-geriatric standard setting panel.
-She served in many roles in her former practice including Clinical Manager where she was responsible for managing other NP’s and Clinical Adviser offering education and sharing expertise.
-She has been a long time member of GAPNA and several other organizations.
+She later worked in an internal medicine practice and was part of the ground-up development of a new geriatric primary care practice.
+She established policies and processes as well as providing direct patient care to seniors.
+Mary Ann received the Sages Award for Clinical Excellence, was considered a content expert for the ANCC adult-geriatric standard setting panel and gained experience through the roles of Clinical Advisor and Clinical Manager.
+She is an active member of the Gerontological Advanced Practice Nurses Association as well as several other organizations.

 “My interest in caring for the elderly began early in my career.
-I also have personal experience with elder care.
-My mother had dementia for a 10 years and my father had a stroke.
-I was guardian of both parents and was able to coordinate care in their home and later in my home for 10 years.
+My mother had dementia for 10 years and my father had a stroke.
+I was guardian of both parents and was able to coordinate care in their home and, later, in my home for those 10 years.
 Due to my experience with the care of my parents, my DNP capstone project was dedicated to writing a booklet based on my experiences in order to help others dealing with dementia.”